jon-bown/blog/_posts/2023-06-13-SpotifyArtistData.md

 categories: python
 ---

+Maintaining good datasets anywhere, particularly ones that change over time, is challenging.
+Manually updating files and posting them to your favorite platform takes a lot of time.
+Lets make things a bit easier.

+I recently build a dataset on [Kaggle](https://www.kaggle.com/datasets/jonbown/metallica-songs) of all Metallica albums/songs.
+I spent some time going through the Kaggle API documentation and understanding the best way to automate the update workflow.
+I also needed to use the Spotify API to get the music data.
+I want to share what I learned for others working on similar projects.

 These instructions are specific to creating a datset of a single artist using the Spotify API.

 > 1. Log in or create spotify developer account
 2. Create a new application, keys are created on the application level not the user account level.